makschernetskyi/python_vs_javascript/README.md

 # Performance Comparison: JavaScript vs Python

-This study compares the performance of **JavaScript (Node.js v20.17.0)** and **Python (3.12.6)** across three tasks: Fibonacci calculation (recursive), file reading (Shakespeare's works, ~5.4MB), and JSON parsing.
+This study compares the performance of **JavaScript (Node.js v20.17.0)** and **Python (3.12.6)** across four tasks: Fibonacci calculation (recursive), file reading (Shakespeare's works, ~5.4MB), JSON parsing, and matrix multiplication.
 Each task was executed five times, and the results were recorded for analysis.

+**Note**: This study uses plain JavaScript and Python, without any external libraries (e.g., NumPy for Python or math.js for JavaScript).
+This ensures a fair comparison of pure language capabilities without leveraging C-based optimizations.

 ---